 Learn more about them and our efforts to protect them

-Flora species found in Ku-ring-gai include the Blue Trumpet, Common Silkpod, White Dogwood, Grey Mangrove, Tall Bluebell, Swamp Oak, Prickly Treefern, Bitter Pea, Sydney Golden Wattle, Native Geranium, Flax Lily, Pearl Vine Climber, Crimson Bottlebrush, Scribbly Gum, Sydney Peppermint, Blackbutt, Wallaby Grass, Water Pepper Herb, Red Spider Flower, Woody Pear and Burrawang.
+Local flora species include the Blue Trumpet, Common Silkpod, White Dogwood, Grey Mangrove, Tall Bluebell, Swamp Oak, Prickly Treefern, Bitter Pea, Sydney Golden Wattle, Native Geranium, Flax Lily, Pearl Vine Climber, Crimson Bottlebrush, Scribbly Gum, Sydney Peppermint, Blackbutt, Wallaby Grass, Water Pepper Herb, Red Spider Flower, Woody Pear and Burrawang.

-Endangered species found in Ku-ring-gai include the Heart-leaved Stringybark, Midge Orchids, Gosford Wattle, Yellow-top Ash, Native Rose Boronia and Tailed Helmet Orchid.
+Local species include the Heart-leaved Stringybark, Midge Orchids, Gosford Wattle, Yellow-top Ash, Native Rose Boronia and Tailed Helmet Orchid.

 For a full list view our Biodiversity Strategy (pdf.
 1MB)